eijaz1/KeepFit/README.md

 # KeepFit

 The app is currently being rewritten using modern Android development techniques in Kotlin.
-The full new codebase will be uploaded shortly.
+The full new codebase will be re-uploaded shortly.

 Screenshots